-Users are to properly use school network resources for educational and/or administrative purposes.
-Respectful and responsible network etiquette and behavior should be in keeping with the school's mission statement.
+Users are expected to properly use school network resources for educational purposes.
+Respectful and responsible online etiquette and behavior should be in keeping with the school's mission statement.
 Scholars and staff are expressly prohibited from accessing obscene, profane, vulgar, or pornographic sites or materials.

-Scholars are prohibited from sending or posting electronic messages that are abusive, obscene, sexually oriented, threatening, harassing, damaging to another's reputation or illegal.
+Scholars are prohibited from sending or posting electronic messages that are abusive, obscene, sexually oriented, threatening, harassing, damaging to another's reputation, or illegal.
 This prohibition applies to conduct off school property if it results in a substantial disruption to the educational environment.
-Any person taking, disseminating, transferring or sharing obscene, sexually oriented, lewd or otherwise illegal images or other content will be disciplined according to the Scholar Code of Conduct and may, in certain circumstances, be reported to law enforcement.
+Any person taking, disseminating, transferring, or sharing obscene, sexually-oriented, lewd, or otherwise illegal images or other content will be disciplined according to the Scholar Code of Conduct.
+It may, in certain circumstances, be reported to law enforcement.